Bivalve shell

-Bivalve shells are collected by professional and amateur conchologists and are sometimes harvested for commercial sale in the international shell trade or for use in glue, chalk, or varnish, occasionally to the detriment of the local ecology.
+Bivalves are very common in essentially all aquatic locales, including saltwater, brackish water and fresh water.
+The shells of dead bivalves commonly wash up on beaches (often as separate valves) and along the edges of lakes, rivers and streams.
+They are collected by professional and amateur conchologists and are sometimes harvested for commercial sale in the international shell trade or for use in glue, chalk, or varnish, occasionally to the detriment of the local ecology.